ThisisRajiRaj/siteapis/README.md

 emailto| Who the email should be sent to.
 This typically is the website owner email.| emailfrom value toname| Name of who the email should be sent to.
 This typically is the website owner email.| fromname value emailsubject| Subject of the email| "New email from &lt;emailfrom&gt;
-sendgridappkey| API key from send grid.
+sendgridapikey| API key from send grid.
 You SendGrid dev API key | empty (this is required)

 SendMail uses SendGrid API to send email.
 Please make sure you have a [SendGrid] (https://sendgrid.com/) account and configure it right.